-Brendan has funded healthcare for 85 patients in 12 countries.
+Brendan has funded healthcare for 97 patients in 13 countries.

-Marvalie is a preschooler from Haiti.
-She lives with her parents and three siblings in a rural area of southwest Haiti; her parents are farmers.
-She has not yet started school due to her illness.
-Marvalie has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Marvalie will fly to Cayman Islands to receive treatment.
-On March 6th, she will undergo cardiac surgery, during which Surgeons will close the hole in her heart with a patch, and remove the muscular blockage from her valve.
-Another organization, Have a Heart Cayman, is contributing $17,000 to pay for surgery.
-Marvalie's family also needs help to fund the costs of surgery prep and travel.
-The $1,500 bill covers labs, medicines, and checkup and follow-up appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marvalie's family overseas.
-Her mother said, "Our family has been praying for a cure since our daughter was a small baby, we are very happy to know our prayers are being answered!"
+Stephanie is a seven-year-old student from Haiti.
+She lives with her aunt, uncle, and three cousins in a rural area in far southwestern Haiti.
+She enjoys going to school and church.
+Stephanie has a cardiac condition called Tetralogy of Fallot.
+This condition involves several related defects, including a hole between the two lower chambers of the heart and a muscular blockage of one of the valves.
+Stephanie will fly to the United States to receive treatment.
+On April 9th, she will undergo cardiac surgery, during which surgeons will close the hole in Stephanie's heart with a patch and remove the blockage from her valve.
+Another organization, Akron Children's Hospital, is contributing $17,000 to pay for surgery.
+Stephanie's family also needs help to fund the costs of surgery prep.
+The $1,500 bill covers labs, medicines, and checkup and followup appointments.
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Stephanie's family overseas.
+Stephanie's aunt shared, "we have been waiting a very long time for this surgery and are relieved it can finally happen!"